srinidhi2006/Zerodha-Clone/README.md

 ├── frontend/ # React user interface
 ├── dashboard/ # React dashboard (static site)
 └── README.md
-## 🔒 License
+## ⚠️ Disclaimer

-This project is **not licensed for redistribution or modification**.
+This repository is a personal, non‑commercial **educational clone** of the Zerodha trading platform.
+It is intended solely for learning and demonstration purposes and is **not affiliated with, endorsed by, or sponsored by Zerodha** in any way.

+- Some UI/UX elements, branding, and logos are inspired by Zerodha and remain the property of their respective owners.
+- Features and code written by the author are licensed under the terms laid out in the [LICENSE](./LICENSE) file.
-All rights are reserved by the author.
-Please do not copy, reuse, or modify any part of this codebase without explicit permission.
+- **Reproduction, redistribution, or commercial use** of any part of this codebase (including borrowed UI elements) is strictly prohibited without explicit written permission from the author.

----

 Created by [@srinidhi2006](https://github.com/srinidhi2006)